flurdy/blog/_posts/2020-08-12-degoogling.md

 #### FitBit

 Not sure if the acquisition is approved/complete yet but I like my FitBit Charge.
 Though if ever Apple releases a watch that is not square and dorky like their current ones then I could be tempted.
+I blame Pebble for making me wear watches again.

 #### Nest